zemirco/lockit-sendmail/README.md

   subject: 'Email already registered',
   title: 'Email already registered',
   text: [
-    '<h2>Hello</h2>',
+    '<h2>Hello <%- username %></h2>',
-    'you or someone else tried to sign up for <%- appname %>.', 'Your email is already registered and you cannot sign up twice.', 'If you haven\'t tried to sign up, please ignore this email.
-Everything is fine.', '<p>The <%- appname %> Team</p>'
+    'you or someone else tried to sign up for <%- appname %>.', '<p>Your email is already registered and you cannot sign up twice.', ' If you haven\'t tried to sign up, you can safely ignore this email.
+Everything is fine!</p>', '<p>The <%- appname %> Team</p>'
   ].join('')
 };